RamiMashal/tweets_analyzer/README.md

 - It also saves this information in csv and jpg format.

 * The first thing you should do is create two folders called: saved_csv and saved_figs.
 The results will be saved there.
+* Second, you must have credentials for Twitter development applications: https://developer.twitter.com/

 ------------ WHY ONLY 100 POST?